-AAF Flanders, working closely with The National Institute for Occupational Safety and Health (NIOSH), developed a recirculating clean air system for indoor firing ranges.
-The result was safe, clean air for practice and supervision, and substantial savings in cooling/heating.
+AAF Flanders, working closely with the National Institute for Occupational Safety and Health (NIOSH), developed a recirculating clean air system for indoor firing ranges.
+The result was safe, clean air and substantial savings in cooling/heating.

-AAF Flanders designed a system of airflow, filtration and recirculation based on proven use of systems in hundreds of applications around the world.
-The combination of air patterns with the AAF Flanders system for contaminant removal permits recirculation of air that makes air-conditioning systems function more efficiently on fewer dollars.
+AAF Flanders designed a system of airflow, filtration, and recirculation based on proven results in hundreds of applications around the world.
+The combination of air patterns with the AAF Flanders system for contaminant removal permits recirculation of air that enables air-conditioning systems to function more cost-effectively.

 Lead Exposure and Contaminant Risk

 Indoor gun ranges produce large quantities of airborne pollutants, including lead and noxious gases.
-The most significant potential source of airborne lead at the firing line is caused by the hot flames of burning gunpowder acting on the exposed lead base of a projectile.
+The most significant potential source of airborne lead at the firing line is the burning gunpowder acting on the exposed lead base of a projectile.
 The metallic lead in the projectile can also become airborne lead particles through heat from friction between the bore of the firearm and an unjacketed lead projectile.
-Downrange, lead may become airborne from splatter caused by projectiles hitting backstops, floors, walls, or baffles.
+Downrange, lead may become airborne from splatter as projectiles strike backstops, floors, walls, or baffles.

-In addition, maintenance and/or repair of the backstop or other range equipment may cause settled lead dust to become airborne.
-Improper cleaning of a range may also cause lead dust to become airborne.
-Ranges that allow lead dust to accumulate have increased lead exposure risks, which can cause lead poisoning and other serious health side effects.
-Concentrations can easily exceed safe levels of exposure to workers and shooters, and failure to comply with the Occupational Safety and Health Administration (OSHA) and National Institute for Occupational Safety and Health (NIOSH) regulations can result in significant fines for range owners.
+In addition, maintenance and/or repair of the backstop or other range equipment may stir up lead dust that had settled.
+Improper cleaning of a range may also introduce lead dust to the air.
+Ranges that allow lead dust to accumulate face increased lead exposure risks, including lead poisoning and other serious health side effects.
+Concentrations may exceed safe levels of exposure for workers and shooters, and failure to comply with the Occupational Safety and Health Administration (OSHA) and National Institute for Occupational Safety and Health (NIOSH) regulations can result in significant fines for range owners.

 Controlling Contaminant LevelsBy law, contaminant levels within an indoor firing range facility must be controlled.